Canadian University Dubai

 The Canadian University Dubai, popularly known as CUD, is a private university in Dubai, United Arab Emirates, founded in 2006.
 The Canadian University Dubai offers education based on the Canadian curriculum.
 The university has recently opened a new campus located in the heart of Dubai, in City Walk.

 The university was originally known as Centennial University of Dubai.
 This title was changed to Canadian University Dubai once it became an independent Canadian institution.
 The university maintains its ties with the original Ontario-based Centennial College, offering students transfer programs after their second year.

-Faculties

-Canadian University Dubai is composed of four faculties.
-While graduate programs are offered separately, the faculties and all of the programs offered have both Canadian and Emirati accreditation.
+Schools and departments

+The academic programs at Canadian University Dubai (CUD) are organized into six primary schools.

+School of Architecture and Interior Design

+The School of Architecture and Interior Design offers academic programs in architectural and interior design.
+It is divided into two departments: